wernerlewis/mbed-tools/CONTRIBUTING.md

 ```

 This will generate the docs and output them to `local_docs`.
 This should only be a preview.
-Since documentation is automatically generated by the CI you shouldn't commit any docs html files manually.
+Since documentation is automatically generated
+by the CI you shouldn't commit any docs html files manually.
+The docs will be
+generated and checked in as part of the release process.

 ### Viewing docs generated by the CI